FLucena/prospr-library/README.md

 ## Usage

-1. Set up your budget data in the "Monthly Budget" sheet
+1. Set up budget data in the target spreadsheet's "Monthly Budget" sheet
-2. Use `PROSPR Tools > Generate Report`
+2. Use `Admin > Monthly Comparative Report`
-3. Use `PROSPR Tools > Send Email`
+3. Use `Admin > Create Email Draft`

 ## Security

 **Important**: Change the default password in `env.gs` before using:
-1. Open `env.gs`
+1. Open or create `env.gs`
-2. Change `ADMIN_CODE: 'PROSPR2025'` to a secure password
+2. Change `ADMIN_CODE` to a secure password
 3. Use at least 8 characters

 ## Configuration